On April 1, 2017, Richard Dowling performed The Complete Piano Works

 in Weill Recital Hall at Carnegie Hall in New York.

-took place exactly 100 years to the day that Scott Joplin died in New York.
+place exactly 100 years to the day that Scott Joplin died in New York.

 Mr. Dowling performed a variety of rags, waltzes, marches and cakewalks